First of all, what the heck is elevator pitch and why do we need to do it?

 Where does the term ’elevator pitch’ come from?

 There are two main theories about the history of elevator pitch development.
 The first one dates back to the 1990s, when Michael Caruso, Senior Editor of Vanity Fair, discovered that it was extremely difficult to talk to his boss.
-The only way to present new ideas was to read was in the elevator.
+The only way to present new ideas was to present them in the elevator.
 As a result, Michael formulated his ideas briefly and specifically.

 Michael’s life partner, Ilene Rosenzweig, used to ask her husband about the ‘elevator pitches’ at the end of the day, hence the term.